-Peterkin says: “I think the association for a lot of people is that it’s scholarly beard, or academics often have those beards”.
+Peterkin says: “I think the association for a lot of people is that its the scholarly beard, or academics often have those beards”.
 Full beards have often been associated with historical or even religious figures (such as Jesus or Moses), so this doesn’t come as a surprise.

 However, nowadays we can see younger and older guys opting for this style as well and it has become as mainstream as can be, proper for any job type and occasion.
 If you are opting for this look, be sure that you are using proper beard oils and products to avoid the messiness.

 The goatee means you’re stuck in the ’90s

 The goatee started being a huge hit in the 1990s, but is nevertheless still popular, especially among westerners and country guys.
 Although it was a statement back then, in the present days, it became more of an overly done expression – as someone once said: “If your dad and your dentist still have goatees, it’s time to change your look”.

 Although sideburns are commonly associated with the king himself – Elvis Presley, college campuses are now filled with young guys in hipster clothes rocking this look.
 However, we must agree that it can be quite playful!